kyletolle/the-mechanism-collection/index.md

 ## Preface

-Unlike those before me, I describe Her outrage.

 We have always taken the story of our origins to be truth.
-Hitherto, there has been no reason to question them.
+Hitherto, there has been no reason to question it.
 But our current understanding is flawed.
-It tells us little about what happens now, and nothing of what will soon come to be.
+It tells us little about what happens now, and nothing of what soon comes.

-Events transpiring are warnings and alerts and we must take notice.
-She's giving us a chance to change our ways.

 Her point of view is one we ignore, however crucial it is to our now-fevered plight.
-We must shed the fanciful and the arrogant blindness we have always worn, and lay a hand to the earth to feel how we've harmed Her.
+We must shed the fanciful and arrogant blindness we have always worn, and lay a hand to the ground to feel how we've harmed Her.

 I must cast a light on the un-truths and illuminate the way forward.

+Unlike those before me, I describe Her outrage.

+## Reclamation

+Eons back, the All shattered and its chunks formed the Inanimate.
+These bodies resonated with the Song, strove for elegance, and were bastions of order and governance.
+Yet their coalescence consumed vast amounts of energy and left them weary.

+The Void, which spawned the Cataclysm, was not spent.
+That decimator of organization leeched the Song from the Inanimate, and perverted it.
+The Void ate at the planets and spat out air and water - mere imitations of the All it consumed.

+The Inanimate resisted the teeth of the Void, yet could not prevail.
+The Void's corruptions sat upon the worlds and increased in potency.
+In stealing away light and siphoning off the Song, these corruptions became the Animate.
+Its film spread and surreptitiously engulfed Her.

+Exhausted, soon sluggish, She fell into Slumber.
+So she dozes, unable to witness the circus of mockery playing out upon her.
+We, the ring leaders.
+Our menagerie still growing and sitting heavy.

+Nothing can last, and Her sleep is no different.
+Imagine that day, soon arriving, when She awakens and feels the thick crust we've set.
+She will then discover our trespass; the dominion we have spread, while resolute and prideful.

+What else can we expect but for Her to assert Herself?
+To punish the transgressors - us, the lecherous Animate.
+To Reclaim what is Hers.
+She will spit the Song from her mouth, and our ashes shall stir in the wind as she shakes off our carcasses.

+But there is yet time.
+We can still take heed, recognize our malfeasance, and make our amends.
+Lest She destroy us and the Void claim us.

+---

+#################################

+Okay, so I think we've explained what the inanimate is and how the void created the animate.
+Next, we should say that She will notice our presence and take her surface back.
+This is the main point of our claim, that She will eradicate us.

+Then, we will show our proof.

 ### THE GIST OF THINGS!
 She's asleep but she tosses and turns.